USDA Home Loans Guidelines And Eligibility Requirements

 - The USDA Rural Development Guaranteed Housing Loan program that is not often not available by many banks.

-- USDA Rural Development Guaranteed Housing Loan programs is insured by the United States Department of Agriculture.
+- USDA Rural Development Guaranteed Housing Loan programs are insured by the United States Department of Agriculture.

-- USDA Loans have similar loan features like conventional, FHA, and VA loans where there is no prepayment penalty and 30 year amortization schedules.
+- USDA has similar loan features like conventional, FHA, and VA loans where there are no prepayment penalty and 30-year amortization schedules.